-There are some instances where the TOEFL/IELTS exam requirement may be waived.
+There are some instances where the TOEFL/IELTS/Duolingo exam requirement may be waived.

-Waiving the requirement is done on a case by case basis and the Office of Admissions and Financial Aid admissions committee has the discretion to require a TOEFL/IELTS from any student at any time.
-The TOEFL/IELTS exam may be considered for a waiver for the following reasons:
+Waiving the requirement is done on a case by case basis and the Office of Admissions and Financial Aid admissions committee has the discretion to require a TOEFL/IELTS/Duolingo from any student at any time.
+The TOEFL/IELTS/Duolingo exam may be considered for a waiver for the following reasons:

 - You have a bachelor’s degree or higher from a regionally accredited institution in the U.S.

-- You have attended a U.S. high school for four years or one of the TOEFL exempt countries, below, and have a SAT Evidence Based Reading and Writing score of 560 or higher (21 ACT English sub score) or,
+- You are a non-citizen (or non-passport holding) student that has attended a U.S. high school for four years or one of the English language proficiency exempt countries, below, and have an SAT Evidence Based Reading and Writing score of 560 or higher (21 ACT English subscore) or,

 - Your SAT Evidence Based Reading and Writing score is 660 or higher (27 ACT English sub score), regardless of where you are attending or have attended secondary school.

 English Language Proficiency – Exempt Countries Australia Canada (all provinces except Quebec) Selected countries in Commonwealth of the Caribbean: